September 28, 2025 | Bryan Berk

 But if you have momentum, it's very easy to keep it going.

-This is the secret behind those who have a lot of drive.
+This is the secret behind those that seem to have a lot of drive.

 They had an emotionally compelling reason to work hard...